How Different Types of Clouds Protect Your Data [Video]

 As cloud technologies continue to grow, even small businesses are taking a look at how to best leverage these offerings to protect their critical data.
 While the architectures of cloud infrastructure can take on a variety of complex models, in their most basic form - 3 types of cloud networks exist.

-Private cloud data protection benefits include:
+Private cloud data storage benefits include:

-- Independent ability to make infrastructure changes
+- Private cloud software offers the independent ability to make infrastructure changes

 2. Public clouds provide resources (storage, applications, virtual machines, backup services) via third party providers via the internet.
 The public cloud is a multi-tenant environment, where other organizations share the same hardware and infrastructure by definition.
 Security and management of this infrastructure is provided by the vendor, and often delivered via various pay-as-you-go models.